moontr3/dumplingboard/README.md

 BOT_TOKEN=<your_token>
 ```

+- Put your ID in the admin list in [`config.py`]('https://github.com/moontr3/dumplingboard/blob/main/config.py')

 - Launch the bot
 ```sh
 python main.py
 ```

+- To access slash commands, send `!st` command in a server with your bot and reload your Discord client.

 > Don't worry if you see a panic message in the terminal.
 > It shows up everytime the database file is not found.